 The Kashi Vishwanath Temple is the most famous temple in Varanasi and is widely recognised as one of the most important places of worship in the Hindu religion.
 It is dedicated to Shiva as the Hindu lord of the universe.

-For devotees, a visit to Vishwanath Temple and a bath in the river Ganges is believed to grant liberation from the cycle of birth and death and visiting is considered a way to attain spiritual enlightenment.
+For devotees, a visit to Vishwanath Temple and a bath in the River Ganges is believed to grant liberation from the cycle of birth and death and visiting is considered a way to attain spiritual enlightenment.

 We heard mixed things about visiting as non-Hindu.
-However, it is possible to enter the complex.
+But it is possible to enter the complex.
 There is strict security screening with a bag check and lockers to deposit any electronic items (including cameras).

 It is a busy atmosphere inside and possible to peak at the golden dome of the tower.
 However, non-Hindus are not allowed to enter further into the temple or the sacred Gyan Kupor Well.